ckeditor/ckeditor4-docs/README.md

 ## Developer's Guide

-All Developer's Guide articles are defined in the `guides/` folder, including the `guides.json` file which defines the Table of Contents tree as well as the meta information.
+All "Developer's Guide" articles as well as the Plugin, Widget and Skin SDKs are defined in the `guides/` folder, including the `guides.json` file which defines the Table of Contents tree and the meta information.

 ## API Documentation